mvac7/MSX_monKEY_Lib/README.md

 * Ask the monkey to give you a number from 0 to 255.
 * Make all the monkeys disappear with the snap of your fingers.
 * And all this free!
 (This is open source)
+* Developed by twelve monkeys from the Monkee Lab located on Monkey Island.

 **ATTENTION!** Some of these specifications may be exaggerated or not exist.
 What do you expect from something made by monkeys?